Patrick Watson (musician): Patrick Watson (band)

 After several years of touring internationally—including shows in regions as distant as Beijing with Split Works in 2010—the group returned to Montreal in 2011 to record their fourth studio album, Adventures in Your Own Backyard, which was released internationally in April 2012.
 The album marks a subtle shift in the band's style to a simpler and less experimental sound, described by one critic as "a dreamy bath of chamber-pop and fancy cabaret, less clacky without the kitchen-utensil or bike-wheel percussion of Wooden Arms and slightly more grounded than Close to Paradise".
 Prior to the album's release, the band performed at South by Southwest in Austin, Texas, where they were named by Rolling Stone magazine as one of the 25 "can't-miss acts" of the festival.
 The band toured in support of the new album from April to July 2012.

 In September 2013, Watson created a T-shirt for the Yellow Bird Project to raise money for Cape Farewell, an organization which aims to instigate cultural awareness of climate change.

 Love Songs for Robots, the band's fifth studio album, was released on May 12, 2015.

 Wave, the band's sixth album, was released on October 18, 2019.
 This album marked a departure of the band's longtime percussionist Robbie Kuster.
 Kuster, along with bassist Mishka Stein, created a new musical act, Black Legary.
 They also are part of another new act, Colonel Sun.

 Watson announced a new album, Uh Oh, a collaborative album that features artists like Charlotte Cardin, Ariel Engle, Martha Wainwright, Klô Pelgag and others.
 The album was released on September 26, 2025.
+It was a Juno Award nominee for Adult Alternative Album of the Year at the Juno Awards of 2026, and the song "House on Fire", a collaboration with Martha Wainwright, was shortlisted for the 2026 SOCAN Polaris Song Prize.